MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/gallery-videos/readme.txt

 = 5).
 May I add my own video in WordPress? =

 * Yes.
 This plugin is only accepts mp4 format of videos.
 Just You need to upload video from your computer.
 You need to upload an image for that video.
-This format doesn't automatically create thumbnails and doesn’t create an image.
+This format doesn't automatically create thumbnails and doesnâ€™t create an image.

 = 6).
 Why I can not add my video? =